Enforce Referential Integrity in Access [Step-By-Step Guide]

 Now, MS Access creates a relationship between two tables & enforces the referential integrity between both of them.

-How To Solve Access “Can’t Create Relationships for Enforcing Referential Integrity”?
+How to Solve Access “Can’t Create Relationships for Enforcing Referential Integrity”?

 To solve Access “can’t create relationships for enforcing referential integrity” you can attempt to create the relationship with the CONSTRAINT clause of an ALTER TABLE statement.